-Losses at Sinopec's (SNP) refining division have been driven by the high world market price of oil and a fixed price for gasoline within the domestic Chinese market.
+Losses at Sinopec's (NYSE:SNP) refining division have been driven by the high world market price of oil and a fixed price for gasoline within the domestic Chinese market.
 It is noted that Sinopec presents its financial results in an unusual manner -- reporting its refining activities in a separate division from its marketing (gasoline stations and pipelines) activities, in an apparent effort to show losses, in order -- it is argued here -- to influence China's Ministry of Finance for direct subsidies and China's central government for price increases in the domestic price of gasoline.
 If Sinopec's refining and marketing divisions were kept together, the company would not have shown losses in this division in any year since 1997, without subsidies (up until 2006, the last date for which year end segment data is available).

 Future increases in the world price of oil is likely to be met with some increases in the Chinese domestic price of gasoline -- according to statements from China's National Development and Reform Commission [NDRC] -- leading to most likely manageable losses at Sinopec's refining division.
 Future higher world prices for oil and natural gas will benefit Sinopec's underestimated and rapidly growing Exploration and Production division.